Program_BA in Psychology

 Bachelor of Arts in Psychology

-Study how biology and environmental factors work together to impact thought, emotion, and behaviour.
+Study how biology and environmental factors impact thought, emotion, and behaviour.
 Learn the scientific, critical thinking and creative problem-solving skills you need to understand human behaviour.

 Next Start date: